londonwebstandards/sotb-six/README.md

 To simplify development, reduce the amount of maintenance, and allow the flexibility for experimentation and radical changes, the current branching strategy is the following:

 - `main` branch: this is used purely for administrative purposes and should be set to be the default branch in GitHub.
 Contains mostly licenses, redirects and base scripts.
 Push restriction is set at GitHub level, and a PR needs to be created for any changes in this branch.
-I would also reccomend to run an `npm version patch` command to tag the branch correctly (see the manual or ask if you don't know how to use it).
+I would also reccomend to run an `npm version` command to tag the branch correctly (see the manual or ask if you don't know how to use it).
 - `YYYY` branch: (e.g. `2019`, `2021`, ...) this is the year-related and contains the actual source files for the yearly release of the website.
 This might be a full rewrite or just a copy change of some previous year/branch.
 - `some-other-name` branch: this is a short-lived branch that is useful just to introduce new things into the intended branch.